alexlaverty/alexlaverty.github.io_20220810/blog/deploying-gramps-on-github-pages-using-github-action-workflow/index.md

 ## Enable Github Pages

-In your repository click Settings
+Now we'll enable the ability for this repository to host a simple static html website by enabling Github Pages, In your repository click Settings

 ![](2021-10-11-19-55-51.png)